 Joining a CSA requires a bit of upfront investment, which not everyone can do.
 Some farms have payment plans and a few offer a way for community members to trade work on the farm for produce, but the cost of a CSA can be a deterrent.

 It's said that late summer is the only time people lock their cars at church, not because they're afraid of the car being stolen, but because someone is probably going to put zucchini in them.
 Because you own a share of the farm's output, when the farmer has a good season, so do you.
 If dealing with 15 zucchini each week for three weeks is not your idea of a good time, a CSA might not be the right option for you.

-And because you don't control what's in your CSA box, if you're a picky eater you might end up with a lot of food you don't want, which leads to food waste and wasted money.
+And because you don't control what's in your weekly share, if you're a picky eater you might end up with a lot of food you don't want, which leads to food waste and wasted money.

 If you travel a lot, a CSA might be hard to keep up with.
 Because of the seasonal and perishable nature of the product, it's basically impossible for the farmer to keep your box until next week.
 And while some farmers might be able to let you make up for a missed box the next week, because the boxes depend on that week's output, generally speaking, if you get more, someone else gets less.

 Whatever you decide, supporting local agriculture is good.
-If not through a CSA, find your local farmers market and get to know the people who grow your good.
+If not by joining a CSA, find your local farmers market and get to know the people who grow your food.

 This article was originally published on June 4, 2018.